sebastianfrey/evc04-billing/README.md

 # EVC04 Billing Utility

-Small web-based application to create charging invoices for the E-ON Wallbox EVC04 for submission to the employer.
+Small web-based application to create charging invoices for the E.ON Wallbox EVC04 for submission to the employer.

+This app was created, because the E.ON Wallbox EVC04 has no billing module.
+It only supports exporting charging sessions as CSV.

-Features
+## Features

 * Grouping charging session by month
 * RFID selection